BetterDiscord/docs/docs/plugins/introduction/devtools.md

 If you have past web development experience you are probably already familiar with the Chrome/Chromium DevTools.
 If not, it might be a good idea to give [its documentation](https://developer.chrome.com/docs/devtools/) a once-over.

 Working in this Discord (and BetterDiscord) environment, we have access to these DevTools.
-Discord has this disabled by default, but it is possible to reenable this functionality in the BetterDiscord settings.
+Discord has this disabled by default, but it is possible to re-enable this functionality in the BetterDiscord settings.
 Go to the BetterDiscord Settings page and find the Developer Settings.
 Then check the option for DevTools.

 ![Developer Tools](./img/developer_settings.png)